Women's Technology Program

-Admissons decisions for summer 2014 will be sent by email on April 24, to the email address supplied by the applicant in Part 1 of her application.
-You will be told at that time whether you are admitted to the EECS or ME curriculum track, denied admission, or on the waiting list.
-Admitted students who requested financial assistance in their applications will also be sent information about any waivers or discounts of the WTP fee.
+Admissons decisions for summer 2014 were sent by email on April 24 at 9:10PM EDT, to the email address supplied by the applicant in Part 1 of her application.
+The message indicated whether you are admitted to the EECS or ME curriculum track, denied admission, or on the waiting list.
+Admitted students who requested financial assistance in their applications will also be sent information on April 25 about any waivers or discounts of the WTP fee.

-If admitted, you will be required to accept or refuse by email your admission to WTP within a week.
+If admitted, you are required to accept or refuse by email your admission to WTP by May 1.
 Any vacated spots will then be offered to students who were notified that they are on the waiting list.
 We will not add any denied students to the waiting list after WTP admissions decisions have been made.
+We are not accepting any new applicants for 2014.

 If you have additional questions about appying to WTP, we suggest you check our Frequently Asked Questions page for answers before contacting our office by email at firstname.lastname@example.org.